EpicGateway/postman-collections/README.md

 ### Usage

+Once you have imported the collections and configured your environment as described in the sections above, you’re ready to begin testing requests.
+Expand a Collection on the left-hand side of the Postman application.
+Within each collection, you will find folders containing Requests.
+Click any request, then click Send.

-Some requests depend on data returned from another request and will fail until the other request is run successfully.
+**Note:** Some requests depend on data that is returned from another request, and will fail until the other request has been run successfully.
 Use the map below to determine which requests depend on results from other requests.
 Also see the "Tests" section of each Postman request to see what data will be stored when the response for that request is received.

 ![API Map](https://epicpay-public.s3.amazonaws.com/shared/images/devdocs/APIMap.png)